kevinports/listen/README.md

 # How to run the app

 ### `npm start`
-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run make`
-Builds the native binaries
+Builds the native distributables.